Biology (BIO) - Courses

 Topics in biology of interest to selected groups.
 Topics will be offered with a specific title.
 May be staffed by resident faculty or visiting lecturers.
 Other departments may be invited to participate.
 Repeatable for credit - maximum six.
-Prerequisite: BIO 103 or BIO 105.
+Prerequisite: BIO 105.
 Offered Occasionally.

 BIO 299 Cr.1

 This course is designed to offer training and supervision for biology tutors.
 The course will include an overview of best tutoring practices and how to best serve different client populations.
 Students will develop a reflective tutoring practice based on reading and course discussions.
 Content specific training will be done throughout the semester at appropriate times.
 It is strongly encouraged that the student take the course during the first semester of employment at a biology tutor.
 Failure to complete the course during the first year of employment will result in termination of employment as a tutor.
 Students who repeat the course will engage more deeply with the content.
 Repeatable for credit - maximum three.
 Prerequisite: BIO 105.
 Consent of instructor.
 Pass/Fail grading.
 Offered Fall, Spring.